9 Event Management Software For Budget-Conscious Organizers

 Eventcube

 Eventcube is a white-label event management software built for hybrid, virtual, and in-person events.
-You can manage branding, ticketing, and data from one dashboard, so the experience feels like your own product rather than a third party page.
+The system lets you manage branding, ticketing, and data from one dashboard, so the experience feels like your own product rather than a third party page.

 The platform also provides functionality to run an event store, sell tickets, manage membership programs and stream virtual sessions at high definition quality.